magneticio/vamp.io/content/documentation/reference/blueprints.md

     parent: reference
 ---
 # Blueprints

-> endpoint: /api/v1/blueprints

-Bleuprint are execution plans - they describe how you system should look like at the runtime.
-All dependency availability and parameter values will be resolved at deployment time.
+Blueprints are execution plans - they describe how your services should be hooked up and what the topology should look like at the runtime.
+All dependencies and parameter values will be resolved at deployment time.

+This example shows some of the key concepts of of blueprints:

 <pre class="prettyprint lang-yaml">
 name: nomadic-frostbite

 # Endpoints are stable ports mapped to concrete breed ports.
-# Breed ports are resolved to port values available during
+# Breed ports are resolved to port values available during runtime.
-# the runtime.

 endpoints:
-  notorious.ports.port: 8080
+  notorious.port: 8080

-# Blueprint defines collection of clusters.
+# A blueprint defines collection of clusters.
-# Cluster is a group of different services which
+# A cluster is a group of different services which
 # will appear as a single service.
-Common use case
+Common use cases
-# are service A and B in A/B testing - usually just deferent
+# are service A and B in A/B testing - usually just different
 # versions of the same service (e.g. canary release).

 clusters:
   notorious: # Custom cluster name.
     services: # List of service, at least a breed reference.
       -
         breed:
           name: nocturnal-viper
-        # Scale for this service (breed).
+        # Scale for this service.
-        scale: large
+        scale:
+          cpu: 2        # Number of CPUs per instance.
+          memory: 2048  # Memory in MB per instance.
+          instances: 2  # Number of instances.
         # Routing for this service.
-        # Makes sense only with multiple service cluster.
+        # This Makes sense only with multiple services per cluster.
         routing:
           weight: 95
           filters:
-            - condition: User-Agent = Android
+            - condition: ua = android
       -
         # Another service (breed) in the same cluster.
         breed: remote-venus
-        scale: worthy
+        scale: large # Notice we used a reference to a "scale".
+More on this later

     # SLA (reference) defined on cluster level.
     sla: strong-mountain